 Good telecommunications are an important element in any sustainable development.
 They allow firms operating from commercial premises in the village to carry on their business with the minimum use of existing road and rail connections.
 High-speed broadband is nowadays considered indispensable for business.
-There are existing high-speed broadband connections within the village and these will be extended as local demand increases.
-Fibre optic cable is the most resilient carrier of digital signals and all new commercial development should include the necessary electronic infrastructure for fibre optic cable, and new residential development should also include a provision for fibre optic connectivity between individual houses and the nearest BT hub.
+There are existing high-speed broadband connections within the village and these will be expected to be extended as local demand increases.
+Fibre optic cable is the most resilient carrier of digital signals.
+It will be expected that all new commercial development and new residential development includes the necessary electronic infrastructure to allow for the installation of fibre optic cable, including provision for connectivity to the nearest BT hub.